Eunice norvegica

 Eunice norvegica is an aquatic polychaete worm found in deep water on the seabed of the northern Atlantic Ocean as well as in the Pacific and Indian Oceans.
 It is a tubeworm and is often associated with deep water corals.

 Description

-E. norvegica can grow to a length of about 20 cm, and is pink, brownish or black with some brown spotting.
+Eunice norvegica can grow to a length of about 20 cm, and is pink, brownish or black with some brown spotting.
 The prostomium, the front-most segment, is slightly lobed and bears two eyes and five antennae.
 The peristomium, the adjoining segment. is about four times as long as the prostomium.
 The remaining segments each bear a pair of parapodia and several bristles.